crecs/SLSK/CONTRIBUTING.md

 Yes, this means duplicates may occur, but that's intentional.
 Also, *please* use `~` to indicate the user's home folder, people recognize it easily and it's shorter than `$HOME`, plus the GUI tool needs it to do some work.

-#### 3. **[UNKNOWN] paths**
+#### 3. **[UNKNOWN] paths and games with too much missing information**

 **NOTE: this is exclusively for paths labeled as [UNKNOWN], it doesn't apply to games with paths labeled as [N/A] or [CLOUD-ONLY].**

 If you want to add a game to the database but can't find its save/config paths, or you're not sure where the save/config files are located, don't worry - we might find those paths sooner or later, but we need to know that you can't find them.
 That makes it easier to keep looking for information about that game's paths (whether they actually exist or not).
-We keep a file called MISSINGLIST for games that meet this criteria, kind of like a "wanted list" or "bounty list" if you like catchy names.
+We keep a file called [MISSINGLIST.md](MISSINGLIST.md) for games that meet this criteria, kind of like a "wanted list" or "bounty list" if you like catchy names.
 Here's how to proceed if you end up in this situation:

 1. Add the game normally to the database using the **[UNKNOWN]** label in the respective missing fields
-2. Include the game in the CHANGELOG normally, but mark it as "(incomplete)", like this:
+2. Include the game in [CHANGELOG.md](CHANGELOG.md) normally, but mark it as "(incomplete)", like this:
   * (incomplete) GameName
-3. Write the game's name in the MISSINGLIST, specifying which paths are unknown - only save path, only config path, or both - like this:
+3. Write the game's name in MISSINGLIST.md, under the section "**LIST OF INCOMPLETE GAMES**", specifying which paths are unknown - only save path, only config path, or both - like this:
   * GameName (save and config)
 4. Once the paths are found, or if it's proven that there are no paths - **[N/A]** - or that the missing information is **[CLOUD-ONLY]**:
   * update the database accordingly
   * add the game in the CHANGELOG but without the "(incomplete)" before it (more details below in Changelog and Versioning)
-  * remove the game's name from the MISSINGLIST
+  * remove the game's name from MISSINGLIST.md

+This should only be considered if you at least have the bare minimum - AppID, SteamName *and* FolderName.
+If you're missing even *one* of those, *don't* add the game to the database.
+You should only add the game to MISSINGLIST.md under the section "**LIST OF NOT-ADDED GAMES**" instead, stating what is missing and what have you found so far.

+#### 4. Games that "aren't really games"

+Steam is weird in a sense that it also counts DLCs, expansions and bundles as games, so the real game count is not accurate.
+We're looking to register only full, standalone games.
+If you happen to find an entry in the Steam catalog like that, *don't* add it to the database.
+Add it only to [MISSINGLIST.md](MISSINGLIST.md) instead, under the section "**LIST OF IGNORED ENTRIES**", stating why was it ignored.
+Both sections "**LIST OF NOT-ADDED GAMES**" and "**LIST OF IGNORED ENTRIES**" do not need to be included in the CHANGELOG, so you don't need to state you've put any game in either of those.
+Just put it and commit away.

+*Examples of entries which would enter in this category*:

+- DLCs (e.g. the numerous Saints Row ones)
+- Bundles (e.g. game + soundtrack)
+- Expansions (which depend on the base game - e.g. Binding of Isaac Afterbirth and Afterbirth+ - they depend on the base game, Rebirth)

+**NOTE: "Expandalones" do NOT apply to this** - e.g. Saints Row Gat Out of Hell, it is its own thing in the sense it doesn't depend on Saints Row IV to run, so it should be considered as a separate game.

 ## Changelog and Versioning